Financial Aid / Undergraduate

 School of Visual Communication Scholarships

 The School of Visual Communication also offers a variety of scholarships for sophomores, juniors, seniors, and graduate students.
 These scholarships require an application are awarded during the spring semester.
 Scholarship applications are available in the office of the School of Visual Communication, Schoonover 250, or via email.

-Completed applications must be printed and submitted to Associate Professor Sam Girton (firstname.lastname@example.org), Schoonover 262.
+Completed applications must be printed and submitted to Prof. Sam Girton (firstname.lastname@example.org), Schoonover 262.